 The side purpose of our trip was of course to visit the famous Barracudas and it really didn’t disappoint.
 Significantly cheaper prices than we’d pay in Abu Dhabi and a huge selection of beer wine and spirits.

-That being said, I just wish the Barracuda Beach Resort management could splash out on a coat of paint and a few repairs to bring the resort up to a semi-reasonable standard.
+That being said, I just wish the Barracuda Beach Resort management could splash out on a coat of paint and a few repairs to bring the resort up to a semi-reasonable standard (they since have!).

 Unlikely other places in the UAE I couldn’t claim you should make a trip to the UAE specifically for Dreamland and Barracudas, but anyone on an extended vacation or living here, definitely add it to your agenda for a fun weekend away that’s a little less ordinary where all the family can enjoy themselves at very reasonable prices.